Langer75/volkswagencarnet-client/README.md

 * setwindowheating     - start or stop the window heating
 * setlock              - lock or unlock your car (only when activated, SPIN needed)

-In addition to the volkswagencarnet library the script gets the newest longtermstatistics.
+In addition to the volkswagencarnet library the script gets the newest longtermtripstatistics.

 ## Example for usage
 ![Nodered example](./example.png)